UP is designed around 53 principles. Many overlap so consider this a casual taxonomy.

 Normally people set goals, halfheartedly pursue them, and then forget about them.
 Instead, you should either (1) succeed or (2) pick better goals.
 Never forget.

 Hold yourself to the highest standards of integrity.
 If you say you’re going to do something, do it.
 If you fail to do it, quickly apologize and fix it.
-Full ownership.
+Take full ownership.

 You have to diligently practice mental, physical, and emotional skills.
 Especially the parts you’re bad at.
 If your practice isn’t hard, you’re probably not doing it right.